gslab-econ/template/README.md

 ##### Can I use other software for data analysis?

 Yes.
+We have custom builders for R, Stata, and Matlab.
+You can also use them with the same syntax as the Python builder.
+You can turn on these builders in `config_global.yaml`.
+See `analysis/prepare_data/` for sample scripts.
+Uncomment certain blocks in `analysis/prepare_data/SConscript` to run the sample scripts.
+Note that since all sample scripts produce the same output, only one block is allowed to run at each time.
+If you uncomment the block for some other software, you need to comment out the block for Python.
-We have custom builders for Python and R. You can also use them with the same syntax as the Stata builder.
-If you're using R, make sure it's been added to your PATH and that you have a YAML-parsing package, such as [yaml](https://cran.r-project.org/web/packages/yaml/yaml.pdf).
+- If you're using R, make sure it's been added to your PATH, and that you have a YAML-parsing package, such as [yaml](https://cran.r-project.org/web/packages/yaml/yaml.pdf).
+- If you're using Stata, make sure the executable is stored in `config_user.yaml` with the key `stata_executable`, and that you have installed the Stata YAML parser following the instruction [here](https://github.com/gslab-econ/stata-misc/tree/44958575f812c7d3ba72d7415a6fb11b79c56998).
+- If you're using Matlab, make sure it's been added to your PATH, and that you have installed the Matlab YAML parser following the instruction [here](https://github.com/gslab-econ/gslab_matlab/blob/f11eff492e0c982cf344c60b7e7ce0e7b7a66872/README.md#installation-instructions-for-matlab-r2016b).

 ##### Can I pass "command line style" arguments to a script?